cianclarke/sharepointer/README.md

       strictSSL : true // set to false if connecting to SP instance with self-signed cert });

+# A Sharepoint Primer
+Skip this if you already know enough about SharePoint.
+Here's the basics I wanted to know about this product before I began integrating:

+* Sharepoint is a number of products:
+  * SharePoint 2013 - the on premise version of Sharepoint which I've seen most often.
+  * Sharepoint 365 - the online SharePoint product.
+* **Everything is a List** in SharePoint.
+Document Library?
+A list.
+The tasks app?
+Just a list.
+Discussion Board?
+You got it, it's a list.
+Site Pages?
+List.
+Turns out, Sharepoint reuses the base type `List` for a lot of things.

-## Methods
+# Methods

-### Lists
+## Lists
 As mentioned above, SharePoint is driven by lists.
-The base SharePoint API allows you to `CRUDL` lists, but the read operation doesn't return items[] or fields[] - this is a separate API operation.
+The base SharePoint API allows you to `CRUDL` lists, but the read operation doesn't return Items[] or Fields[] - this is a separate API operation.
-With Sharepointer, list read operations also retrieve all fields[] and items[] on the list for convenience.
+With Sharepointer, list read operations also retrieve all Fields[] and Items[] on the list for convenience.

-#### List
+### Lists List
+Confusing, I know.
+Bear with me.
+Lists all objects of type `list` in sharepoints (and remember, almost everything in Sharepoint is a list!).

     sharepoint.lists.list(function(err, listRes){
       // listRes will be an array of lists [{ Id : '1a2b3c', ... }, { Id : '2b3c4d' }, { Id : '5d6e7f' }]
     });

+You can now use any of the following functions to operate upon lists.
+Note that each `lists` object in the array will also have a convenience function which operates on itself for read, update & delete.
+These are also documented below.

+### Lists Create
+Creating a result requires a title and a description.

+    sharepoint.lists.create({ title : 'My new list', description : 'Some list description' }, function(err, createRes){
+      // createRes will be the newly created list as an object { Id : 'someListGUID', title : 'My new list', ...}
+    });

-#### Read
+### Lists Read
 List Read can take a string as the first param (assumes list Id), or a params object specifying either a guid or title.
-Note that list read also returns fields[] and items[].
+The list operation already tells us quite a bit about that list, but this read call also returns Fields[] and Items[].
 This is different to how the SharePoint API behaves, and is offered as a convenience.

-    // Get a list by ID - you can find this under the 'Id' preoprty in "lists" lists sharepoint.lists.read('someListGUID', function(err, listReadResult){
+    // Get a list by ID - you can find this under the 'Id' property. sharepoint.lists.read('someListGUID', function(err, listReadResult){
-      // listReadResult will be an object { Id : 'someListGUID', Title : 'SomeListTitle', items : [{}, {}], fields : [{}, {}]  ... }
+      // listReadResult will be an object { Id : 'someListGUID', Title : 'SomeListTitle', Items : [{}, {}], Fields : [{}, {}]  ... }
     });

     // Get a list by name